Sian Faber is an artist who has moved from painting to sculpture, from watercolours to glass & stone,

 The majority of Sian's artworks have been commissioned & are in private collection in Australia, the UK, Europe and USA.

-At present, now living in New Zealand she is continuing work on designs creating a body of work for Art Gaucin,an artists collective in Spain for 2021,( hopefully, Covid19 etc etc)& formal gallery exhibition in New Zealand & Australia.
+At present, she is continuing work on her practice in Gaucin Spain... creating a body of work for Art Gaucin (an artists collective), & her Spanish solo exhibition in Estepeona (Malaga) & formal gallery representation in New Zealand & Australia.